Third Annual Memory Studies Association Conference

-The proposals should include a title, abstract and a short bio of 80 words.
+The proposals should include a title and an abstract.
 The abstracts, of a maximum length of 200 words, should position the contribution within one or more themes and indicate the preferred format of the contribution (traditional paper, workshop, film presentation, roundtable…).

-The submission system is now open and will close on 1 October 2018.
+The submission system is now closed.
 Acceptance letters will be sent out in January 2019.

 Further questions can be addressed to email@example.com